We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Tinea versicolor that develops in people with dark skin may result in the loss of skin color.
 This condition is known as hypopigmentation.
 If the result is darkening of skin color, this condition is known as hyperpigmentation

-Some individuals who develop tinea versicolor do not have any significant changes in their skin color or appearance.
+Some individuals who develop tinea versicolor don’t have any significant changes in their skin color or appearance.

 In addition to changes in the skin, you may also experience increased sweating and itchy skin.